arnon001/all-discord.js-addons/README.md

 # For Questions:
 MegaNoamSuper#7584 (The Name Is Arnon)
 # Addons
-Right Now The addons are discord.js And DerpyDB.
+Right Now The addons are:
+Discord.js
+derpydb
+Express
+passport
+passport-discord
-If You Wanna Add Addons Write In The Form: https://forms.gle/DYKzqPUbQ9hYMLtJA
+# If You Wanna Add Addons:
+https://forms.gle/DYKzqPUbQ9hYMLtJA
-# Thanks!
+## Thanks!